luk036/ellipsoid-method/ell-review.md

 ### Example: Optimal matrix scalings under the min-max-ratio criterion

-This example is taken from [@orlin1985computing].
-According to [@orlin1985computing], optimal matrix scaling has several practical applications.
-One application is in linear programming, where groups of constraints and groups of variables might express the same physical commodity for which common measurement units are used.
-Another application is in telecommunication, where matrix scaling can be used to optimize the transmission of signals.
-Additionally, matrix scaling has been used in approximation theory to approximate functions of several variables by the sum of functions of fewer variables.
-Finally, matrix scaling has been used in Gaussian elimination, a widely used method for solving systems of linear equations, to improve the numerical stability of the algorithm.
+The following example is taken from [@orlin1985computing].
+As stated by [@orlin1985computing], optimal matrix scaling has a number of practical applications.
+One such application is in the field of linear programming, where groups of constraints and groups of variables may represent the same physical commodity for which common measurement units are employed.
+Another area of application is in telecommunications, where matrix scaling can be employed to optimize the transmission of signals.
+Futhermore, matrix scaling has been employed in approximation theory to approximate functions of multiple variables by the sum of functions of fewer variables.
+Futhermore, matrix scaling has been employed in Gaussian elimination, a prevalent method for solving systems of linear equations, with the objective of enhancing the numerical stability of the algorithm.

-Given a matrix $A \in \mathbb{R}^{N\times N}$.
-A _symmetric scaling_ of $A$ is a matrix $B$ of the form $U A U^{-1}$ where $U$ is a nonnegative diagonal matrix with the same dimension.
-According to the _min-max criterion_, the aim is to minimize the largest absolute value of $B$'s elements [@orlin1985computing, (Program\ 3)]:
+Let us consider a matrix $A \in \mathbb{R}^{N\times N}$.
+A _symmetric scaling_ of $A$ is defined as a matrix $B$ of the form $U A U^{-1}$, where $U$ is a nonnegative diagonal matrix of the same dimension.
+In accordance with the _min-max criterion_, the objective is to minimize the largest absolute value of $B$'s elements [@orlin1985computing, (Program\ 3)]:

 $$
 \begin{array}{ll}